treeverse/lakeFS/docs/reference/authentication.md

 `AKIA...` and an associated secret access key.
-These credentials are valid to log into the Web UI, or to authenticate programmatic requests to the API Server or the S3 Gateway. git
+These credentials are valid to log into the Web UI, or to authenticate programmatic requests to the API Server or the S3 Gateway.

 #### lakeFS Invite

+Lakefs supports inviting users via email.

-If you were invited to lakeFS, Follow these steps to create and activate your account:
+If you were invited to lakeFS, follow these steps to create and activate your account:

-1. Locate the email sent to you, (be aware it may be in your spam folder)
+1. Locate the email sent to you, (be aware it may be in your spam folder).
-1. Click on the link in the email, to be directed to the account activation page
+1. Click on the link in the email to open the account activation page.
-1. Set your account password
+1. Set your account password.
-1. Now you can login to the UI using your email and the password you created for your account in the previous step
+1. Now you can login to the GUI using your email and the password you created for your account in the previous step.

-Note that email/password credentials should only be used for login via the UI.
+You can now generate an access key and a secret access key on the Web UI at Administration / My Credentials.
+Use the email / password for login to the GUI only.

 #### LDAP server